Nuh I

-Nuh ibn Nasr, or Nuh I (died 954), was the Amir of the Samanids in 943–954.
+Nuh ibn Nasr, or Nuh I (926-954), was the Amir of the Samanids in 943–954.
 He was the son of Nasr II.
 It is rumoured that he married a Chinese princess.

 Rise to power

 Nuh came to power after preventing a revolt against his father in 943.
 Several army officers, unhappy over Nasr's support of Ismaili missionaries, planned to assassinate him.
 Nuh, given notice of the plot, arrived at a banquet held to organize the assassination, and seized and killed the leader of the plotters.
 To placate the others, he promised to put an end to the activities of the Ismailis, and convinced his father to abdicate in his favor.